Audio filter: Applications

 In some applications, such as in the design of graphic equalizers or CD players, the filters are designed according to a set of objective criteria such as passband, passband attenuation, stopband, and stopband attenuation, where the passbands are the frequency ranges for which audio is attenuated less than a specified maximum, and the stopbands are the frequency ranges for which the audio must be attenuated by a specified minimum.
 In more complex cases, an audio filter can provide a feedback loop, which introduces resonance (ringing) alongside attenuation.
 Audio filters can also be designed to provide gain (boost) as well as attenuation.

 In other applications, such as with synthesizers or sound effects, the aesthetic of the filter must be evaluated subjectively.

 Audio filters can be implemented in analog circuitry as analog filters or in DSP code or computer software as digital filters.
-Generically, the term 'audio filter' can be applied to mean anything which changes the timbre, or harmonic content of an audio signal.

 Self-oscillation

 Self-oscillation occurs when the resonance or Q factor of the cutoff frequency of the filter is set high enough that the internal feedback causes the filter circuitry to become a sine tone sine wave oscillator.